 Also, Read – High Life Review: Sci-fi high

 2. First Reformed

 For those that like their water chilled and their coffee black, First Reformed is not just bleak, but utterly relevant, taking on modern subjects like terrorism, climate change, and the increasing secularism in the Western world.
-Journeying through this contemporary despair is Father Toller, played by Ethan Hawke in a career high for the actor, who channelled his darkest depths for such a pain and frustrated role that’s unlike anything previously achieved in his filmography.
+Journeying through this contemporary despair is Father Toller, played by Ethan Hawke in a career-high for the actor, who channeled his darkest depths for such pain and the frustrating role that’s unlike anything previously achieved in his filmography.
 It’s unusual, but so satisfying to see a great filmmaker, after years or even decades of varying mediocrity, suddenly emerge with what may be their best film, a grand statement they’d be meaning to make for so long and finally came to the right time to make it.
-Writer-director Paul Schrader does channel his three main influences (Carl Dreyer, Yasujirō Ozu, Robert Bresson), though he’s mostly channelling himself (mostly his Taxi Driver side), diving into the unknown murkiness of the ‘10s culture that in many ways seems as frightening and helpless as the ‘70s.
+Writer-director Paul Schrader does channel his three main influences (Carl Dreyer, Yasujirō Ozu, Robert Bresson), though he’s mostly channeling himself (mostly his Taxi Driver side), diving into the unknown murkiness of the ‘10s culture that in many ways seems as frightening and helpless as the ‘70s.

 1. The House That Jack Built